Audiovisual Speech Synthesis using Tacotron2: Experiments and Results

 \textbf{7.2.2.3 Acoustic Speech Synthesis} It is important to assess whether the quality of the synthesized acoustic speech is affected by adding the facial control estimation task to the Tacotron2 model.
-To assess this, we have conducted audio-only MOS tests for neutral speech, where graders were asked to primarily focus on assessing the quality of the synthesis.
+To assess this, we conducted audio-only MOS tests for neutral speech, where graders were asked to primarily focus on assessing the quality of the synthesis.
 The graders were given 50 pairs of audio signals.
 Each pair consisted of a reference recording from the actor and a synthesized audio signal of the same phrase.
 The graders were asked to evaluate the synthesis quality given the reference signals on a five point scale, where one corresponds to poor quality and five to excellent quality.
-The MOS test was conducted one time with the audiovisual Tacotron2 and a second time with the conventional audio-only Tacotron2.
+The MOS test was conducted first with the audiovisual Tacotron2 and next with the audio-only Tacotron2.

 The results of the two MOS tests are shown in Figure \ref{fig:subj_MOS_tts}.
 These results are significant according to Mann-Whitney significance test.
-Although the graders were explicitly instructed to focus only on the synthesis quality and not on the style of speech in the synthesized signal, the results and subsequent comments from the graders indicated that they were unconsciously affected by the speaking style.
+Although the graders were explicitly instructed to focus only on the synthesis quality and not on the style of speech in the synthesized signal, the results and subsequent comments from the graders indicated that they were subconsciously affected by the speaking style.
 The low MOSs of the AVTacotron2 in Figure \ref{fig:subj_MOS_tts} is heavily weighted by the fact that the prosody of the synthesized speech does not always match the prosody of the reference signal.
 As shown in Figure \ref{fig:subj_MOS_tts}, this was not the case in the traditional audio-only Tacotron2, where the prosody of the synthesis matches that of the reference signals and results in a higher MOS.
-The non-perfectly matching prosody is also the reason why the graders preferred milder emotional speech synthesis of AVTacotron2 than the overacted original recordings.
+This was also the reason why the graders preferred the emotional speech synthesis of AVTacotron2 than the overacted original recordings.